PepijndeReus/Privacy-Enhancing-ML/README.md

 The benchmark folder contains the Python scripts for three different machine learning models and one script (run_results.py) that combines these three models to obtain results.
 After running the results the Performance folder will be filled with measurements of the accuracy and energy consumption for this benchmark.

 ### Anonymisation and Synthetic data
 The folders for [Anonymisation](https://github.com/PepijndeReus/ThesisAI/tree/main/Anonymisation) and [Synthetic data](https://github.com/PepijndeReus/ThesisAI/tree/main/Synthetic_data) have separate readme files with introduction and instructions to the code.
+The folders are used for anonymising or synthesising the data and performing the experiments, after which the results will be stored in these folders respectively.

 ### Notebooks
-Three notebooks are provided that use the results to summarise and visualise the data from the experiments.
+Two notebooks are provided that use the results to summarise and visualise the data from the experiments.
 [This notebook](https://github.com/PepijndeReus/ThesisAI/blob/main/analysis_paper.ipynb) contains the plots used in Figures 3 and 4 of the paper.
 Finally [this notebook](https://github.com/PepijndeReus/ThesisAI/blob/main/MannWhitney.ipynb) contains the code required for the Mann Whitney U test presented in Table V.

 The used notebooks for Tables II-IV and VI are available in the folders Anonymisation and Synthetic data.